 At this point in the process, you will be ready to apply your substrate layer.
 In this case you will want a high-quality topsoil to help your sedum/turf retain moisture and anchor itself as it takes root.

 Take extra care when lifting heavy materials such as topsoil to an elevated place such as a roof.
 If you aren’t strong enough, simply get help from a friend to lift a sealed pack of soil onto the roof and open it there, or fill the soil into buckets and lift it up one bucket at a time.

 Spread at least a ~2cm layer of soil onto the roof with the flat side of a rake.
 This will help achieve a nice even finish and avoid piercing the protective plastic with the sharp side.

 Apply Sedum or Turf!

-Now the topsoil is down, you are ready to put the finishing touch on your living roof – the actual live part!
-Simply roll out your turf or sedum onto the topsoil, and cut to size so there are no gaps – but be careful not to stretch it.
-Now that the living roof is finished, ensure to give it a good watering every day for the next week so the new living roof does not dry out – and the roots can establish into its new environment.
+Now the topsoil is down, you are ready to put the finishing touch on your living roof, the actual live part!
+Simply roll out your turf or sedum onto the topsoil and cut to size so there are no gaps, taking care not to stretch and tear it it.
+Now that the living roof is finished, give it a good watering every day for the next week so the new living roof does not dry out and the roots can establish into its new environment.

 Looking to get your hands on quality fresh turf?
 Check out our sister site - Online Turf